 Cervical caps are reusable and typically last for about a year.
 You should get refitted for a new cervical cap by your gynecologist annually.

 Cervical caps are one of the least effective birth control methods available.
-According to Planned Parenthood, the failure rate for those who have never been pregnant is in excess of 14 pregnancies per 100 people in 1 year.
+According to published Food and Drug Administration (FDA) data when approving FemCap, the failure rate for those who have never been pregnant was 14 pregnancies per 100 people in 1 year.
+This result was better than the vaginal condom but worse than the diaphragm.

 People who have been pregnant and delivered full-term babies via vaginal delivery have the highest failure rate.
 This may be as high as 23 to 32 pregnancies out of 100 people per year.